 What are your favorite recipes to make using a jelly roll?
 Share them below or tag me on social media!

+On-the-go dinner for a busy weeknight meal.
 Change up the filling however you like.
 Try Sausage and Green Peppers or Canadian Bacon and Pineapple.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Serving Size: 1